Abasi-97/Basic_Front_End_File_Explorer/README.md

 # Basic_frontend_file_explorer
 # this is a basic implementation of a standard file system where you can make, rename and delete files and folders
 # You can also make files and folders inside of folders you have made, making it simulate a real file system
+# The method used in updating the GUI for the file system is inefficient, as it needs to constantly remove and add elements
+to the DOM.
+As a result of this, it would not be able to handle large volumes of folders and files, which would be reflected on the GUI.
+However, later updates would be made to optimize it.
+# This project is for learning purposes, for many including the author to understand the file tree system and recursive
+tree traversal algorithms.
+# A far more complex and efficient file system would be built as a separate project and will also enable one to create,
+upload and share editable files with other users.
+It would be very similar to google drive and the likes.
-# this is all thanks to the recursive data structure of a file system where an object exixts inside another:
+# the simple implementation of a file manager using pure client-side technology is all thanks to the recursive data structure
-let root = {
+of a file system where an object exixts inside another: let root = {
     name:'folder-name',
     type: 'folder',